 Christopher Nolan’s Dunkirk is about people navigating their way through a cataclysmic event as best they can, or as best as their conscience will allow.

 But then, the enormity of what took place during that particular week in the spring of 1940, along the English Channel near the border of France and Belgium, could have made for a sweeping epic, costing many millions, and still it would have fallen far short of the reality.

 Instead of taking that on, the director smartly made an artistic film that used the idea of Dunkirk to focus on a couple of fundamental themes defining the human condition, with stakes sent sky-high by a faceless menace providing sudden death from that sky at any moment, as well as from land or sea.

 I won’t spoil things by discussing those themes.
-But I will say, I enjoyed how the director chose to enhance them through non-linear storytelling, where we see certain events replayed at different times, from new perspectives.
+But I will say that I enjoyed how the director chose to enhance them through non-linear storytelling, where we see certain events replayed at different times, from new perspectives.

 The basic plot is that the good guys, or good blokes in this case, are surrounded and nearing annihilation, which a history book will show was avoided by most of them.
 However, those living and dying through the events could not know what lay in store from one moment to the next.
 Hence the drama.

-But the lofty altruism of the headliners, focused on getting as many of their besieged countrymen home as possible, is offset by the selfishness of the main characters, all members of the common soldiery dedicated to getting themselves home by any means necessary, until various nameless blokes start to risk their necks for the stranger next to them.
+These characters are focused on getting as many of their besieged countrymen home as possible.
+But their lofty altruism is offset by the selfishness of the main characters, all members of the common soldiery who are seemingly dedicated to getting themselves home by any means necessary.
+That is, until various nameless blokes start to risk their lives for the stranger next to them.